 We issued two separate unsecured convertible promissory notes to an investor in 2017 and 2018 that would automatically convert, upon an equity financing of at least \$2.0 million in gross proceeds, into shares of the type of equity securities issued in such financing, at a discount.
 We determined that the conversion features represented a derivative instrument which was initially recorded at fair value, with gains and losses arising from changes in fair value recognized in other income (expense) in the consolidated statements of operations and comprehensive loss.
 The conversion features were remeasured at each reporting period and upon settlement.
 The fair value of the conversion features.
-The conversion features by calculating the fair values of the convertible promissory notes with and without the conversion features.
-The difference between the fair values of the convertible promissory notes in the "with" and "without" scenarios was determined to be the initial fair value of the conversion features.
+The difference between the fair values of the convertible promissory notes with and without the conversion features.
+The values of the convertible promissory notes in the "with" and "without" scenarios was determined to be the initial fair value of the conversion features.
 The valuation used significant inputs including the probability of various exit scenarios and discount rates.
-The conversion features were settled, and the notes converted into shares of Series B redeemable convertible preferred stock in March 2018.
+The conversion features were settled, and the notes converted into shares of Series B redeemable convertible preferred stock, upon the initial closing of our Series B redeemable convertible preferred stock in March 2018.